How the Gut Microbiome Shapes Your Child’s Health and Behavior

 Why Bother With Gut Health?

-Gut resilience isn’t about chasing every symptom or microbe.
+Whether you do a gut test or not, keep this in mind: resilience isn’t about chasing every symptom or microbe.
 It’s about understanding the story the body is telling and responding with the right kind of care.

 A microbiome test helps decode that story so you can see where to begin and what your child’s body needs most right now.
-But even without testing, simple steps like improving diet, reducing stress, and supporting digestion can have profound effects on gut health.
-Understanding the gut sets the stable foundation children need to grow, learn, and feel safe from the inside out.
+But even without testing, simple steps like improving diet, reducing stress, improving sleep, and supporting digestion can have profound effects on gut health.

 Related articles: